My Dog Has Worms, What Do I Do?

 Ask Your Vet

-De-worming medications have come a long way and there are a variety to choose from.
+De-worming medications have come a long way, and there are a variety to choose from.
 Heartworm preventatives are also available (such as Heartgard-30 Plus), so be sure to ask your veterinarian what is best for your dog.
 Good luck and may you and your dog live a happy and worm-free life!
-Woof!